cico-rial/Multi-Instance-Level-Object-Detection/README.md

 ## Part 2 - Product Classification
-Implementation of a neural network that classifies smartphone pictures of products found in grocery stores.
-It's divided into two parts: first, implementation from scratch of my own **neural network** for image classification; then, **fine-tuning** of a **pretrained network** provided by PyTorch.
+The goal was to implement a neural network that classifies pictures of products found in grocery stores.
+It's divided into two parts: first, implementation from scratch of my own **neural network** for image classification; then, **fine-tuning** of a **pretrained network** provided by PyTorch, Resnet-18.

 ### Neural Network from Scratch